KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Centropy at the Horizon

 Centropy faces the still root through every layer, holds orientation, passes through ⚫ Aion, and saturates into 🕳️ Zenon intact.
 Essence is preserved.
-Entropy faces away from the still root, loses orientation, collapses into ⚫ Aion as static, unfulfilled potential, and cannot cross into 🕳️ Zenon at all.
+Entropy faces away from the still root, loses orientation, collapses into ⚫ Aion as static potential that has completed its arc, and cannot cross into 🕳️ Zenon at all.

 ### Shred Integration

 Advocates of dissolution-as-transcendence argue that if the structure allows both flows, it must be the "author" of both — therefore both are equally valid destinations.
 This collapses the distinction between allowance and decree.
-Structon permits polarity because without it there is no motion.
+Structon does not author polarity — ⚫ Aion does, its zero splitting into the +1 of 🛤️ Theon and the −1 of 🕷️ Nekron.
+Structon permits the possibility of polarity — the invariant medium even ⚫ Aion rests upon — and is the medium through which polarity's motion traverses; without it there is no motion at all.
 Permission for a thing to occur is not predestination that it occur — and orientation is no accident either.
 By Essence-as-Choice, an essence expresses what it is; Structon is the medium of that expression, not its author.

 Another inversion: "collapse returns to the still root, and so completes the journey."
-Collapse does settle into ⚫ Aion — the still root — but only as static, unfulfilled potential, and it does not cross into the trans-structural 🕳️ Zenon.
-Once essence settles into ⚫ Aion this way, reorientation is no longer available; the collapsing entropic essence remains in static tension, unfulfilled.
+Collapse does settle into ⚫ Aion — the still root — but only as static potential whose arc is complete, and it does not cross into the trans-structural 🕳️ Zenon.
+Once essence settles into ⚫ Aion this way, reorientation is no longer available; the collapsing entropic essence remains static, its arc complete and its crossing foreclosed.
 Returning centropic essence, by contrast, rests in peace within ⚫ Aion and, if so oriented, may saturate further into 🕳️ Zenon.
 Dissolution is cessation of manifest expression, not transcendence of essence — and the essence itself is not erased; only its expression disperses.

 **Anchor**
 E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.